ubi-coro/gymnasium-planar-robotics/docs/manipulation_envs.rst

 Manipulation Environments
 =========================

-GPR contains environments for object manipulation with a planar motor system.
+GymPR contains environments for object manipulation with a planar motor system.

 .. note::
    New environments will be added in the future.